 According to MetLife's 2022 Employee Benefits Trends Study1, 52% of employees said health and wellness programs like gym memberships are a must-have in the workplace.
 But, only 33% of employers said they provide or plan to offer these wellness benefits.

-As you expand your benefits offerings to attract and retain top talent, implementing an employee wellness program is an excellent option.
-But, with so many types of wellness programs available, which one do you choose for your employees?
+As you reevaluate your benefits offerings to better attract and retain top talent, implementing an employee wellness program is an excellent option.
+But, with so many types of wellness benefits available, which one can you leverage to create the best program e for your employees?

-Personalized wellness benefits are a great way to offer an individualized wellness program to your employees.
-Two popular personalized benefits options are wellness health reimbursement arrangements (HRAs) and wellness employee stipends.
+Personalized wellness benefits can help you build an individualized wellness program for your employees.
+Two flexible options are wellness health reimbursement arrangements (HRAs) and wellness employee stipends.

-In this article, we'll explain the difference between wellness HRAs and wellness stipends, how a wellness program can help your organization, and what expenses are eligible for reimbursement in each program.
+In this article, we'll explain the difference between wellness HRAs and wellness stipends, how a wellness program can help your organization, and what expenses are eligible for reimbursement through each type of benefit.

 What is a wellness program?